Letractively/uliweb/trunk/uliwebproject/apps/Documents/files/orm.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 table
-    An Uliweb ORM model will be mapped to an Table object of SQLAlchemy, and ``table``
+    An uliorm model will be mapped to an Table object of SQLAlchemy, and ``table``
     will be the underlying Table instance of the model.
 So you can use this
     attribute do table level operation.